 - the depthmap: represents the distance in grey -scale of the objects in the original photo

 - red and blue anaglyph: you need red and cyan anaglyph glasses (red for the left eye) to visualize the photo with depth

 - cross-eyed anaglyph: for people who don’t own anaglyph glasses.
 To perceive depth, no need for them: you have to cross your eyes and control them, to try to mix the left and right parts in the « middle ».
 It requires a bit of training, and can cause strain to the eyes.
 The advantage is that the colours are not distorted.

 For more explanations and training, you can follow this article on Kùla.

 Software like StereoPhotoMaker let you visualize these files, and convert them to other formats

 - Animated: computing several positions allows to create a video giving the impression of depth without glasses.
 Videos are in aPNG format: if you don’t see anything moving, please update your internet browser!
 Only recent releases of Firefox, Chrome and Safari can read them

-To create the videos, I’m using a heavily modified script from Ugo Capeto’s site.
+To create the videos, I’m using a heavily modified script given back to Ugo Capeto’s site for the oldest photos, and my own tools that you can find on GitHub for the latest ones.

 Enjoy my photos in 3D!